leafo/lapis/docs/getting_started.md

 ## Basic Setup

 Install OpenResty onto your system.
-If you're compiling manually it's recommended to enable PostgreSQL and Lua JIT.
-If you're using Heroku then you can use the Heroku OpenResty module along with the Lua build pack.
+If you're using Heroku then you can use the [Heroku OpenResty module][4] along with the [Lua build pack][3].

 Next install Lapis using LuaRocks: